 - First, you have to isolate your bed so it becomes an ‘island’ in the room.
 Pull the bed away from all walls and make sure the curtains, bedside tables, or anything else is not touching the bed.

-- Remove any dust ruffle skirts and other items that might touch the floor allowing the bed bugs to climb up
+- Remove any dust ruffle skirts and other items that might touch the floor so the bed bugs cannot climb up

 - Remove everything from under the bed.
 Anything left underneath will provide a bridge for these parasites to get onto your bed.